typisttech/imposter-plugin/README.md

     * [How to Deploy a WordPress Plugin From TravisCI to WordPress.org](https://code.tutsplus.com/tutorials/how-to-deploy-wordpress-plugin-from-travisci-to-wordpressorg--cms-28831)
     * [WordPress.org Plugin Deploy (GitHub action by 10up)](https://github.com/10up/action-wordpress-plugin-deploy)

+### How to install impostified plugins via composer?

+Impostified plugins are meant to be commited to wp.org svn.

+Using imposter means you forgo the ability to install the plugins with composer directly via [packagist.org](https://packagist.org/) or VCS (even with `type": wordpress-plugin` in `composer.json`).

+To `composer install` impostified plugins, use [wpackagist.org](https://wpackagist.org).

 ### Do you have real life examples that use this composer plugin?

 Here you go: